marlonmacf/delivery/README.md

-# Microservices Architecture with Spring Cloud and Spring Boot
+# Microservices with Spring Cloud and Spring Boot

 ...